 http://www.conservapedia.com/Sapphire The sapphire is one of the 4 "precious stones" (along with diamond, emerald, and ruby) that are considered among the most valuable of gemstones.
 Sapphires are found in shades of blue.
 Many are transparent.

-a state of reduced excitement or anxiety that is induced by the administrative of a sedative agent
+state of reduced excitement induced by administering a drug

 http://www.conservapedia.com/Sedation Sedation is pacification, generally by the administration of drugs.
 Someone who is sedate or has been sedated will be calm.